-Lyme disease manifests as autoimmune disorder, Sjögren’s syndrome
+Lyme disease manifests as an autoimmune disorder, Sjögren’s syndrome

 Lyme disease symptoms can mimic many other illnesses and have been linked to several autoimmune diseases including Sjögren’s syndrome , Dermatomyositis , and Guillain-Barre syndrome .
 A case report by Smiyan entitled “Sjögren’s syndrome and lymphadenopathy unraveling the diagnosis of Lyme disease,” reflects the importance of a thorough clinical evaluation.